agiordan101/Multilayers-Perceptron/README.md

 # Multilayers-Perceptron
-A simple Neural Network object, made with Perceptron algorithm / gradient descent
+A simple Neural Network object, from scratch, made with Perceptron algorithm / gradient descent

+Use Processing IDE/library for graphics rendering